 - 2.1 Government departments rely on the external auditor's certification work to ensure grant claims and other returns are fairly stated and that expenditure incurred by local authorities is in accordance with the terms and conditions agreed.
 Where external auditors cannot confirm the accuracy of subsidy claimed, the grant claim is certified with a qualification letter and there is a risk the government department may withhold subsidy until the qualification matter is resolved.
-This can adversely affect Councils' cash flow and resources. - 2.2 At Hastings, the value of claims and other returns certified in 2008/09 amounted to almost £70 million.
+This can adversely affect Councils' cash flow and resources. - 2.2 At Hastings, the value of claims and other returns certified in 2009/10 amounted to almost £78 million.
 Claims and returns subject to audit are prepared by the Finance department. - 2.3 We undertake grant claim certification as an agent of the Audit Commission, in accordance with the Certification Instructions issued by the Commission after consultation with the relevant grant paying body.
 Our work is undertaken in accordance with the Statement of Responsibilities issued by the Audit Commission.
 Claims less than £100,000 in value are outside the scope of the external auditor's certification work.
-For those claims with a value of between £100,000 and £500,000, we conduct only a limited review of the overall control environment before certifying the claim. - 2.4 The cost of our audit work at Hastings in 2008/09 was approximately £44,000. - 2.5 After completion of the tests contained within the Commission's Certification Instructions, the grant claim can be certified with or without amendment or, where the correct figure cannot be determined, the claim may be qualified based on the audit testing completed. - 2.6 The Housing and council tax benefit subsidy audit is an integral part of the Use of Resources assessment in considering the Council's data quality arrangements under the Audit Commission's COUNT principle (collect once use numerous times).
+For those claims with a value of between £100,000 and £500,000, we conduct only a limited review of the overall control environment before certifying the claim. - 2.4 After completion of the tests contained within the Commission's Certification Instructions, the grant claim can be certified with or without amendment or, where the correct figure cannot be determined, the claim may be qualified based on the audit testing completed. - 2.5 The Housing and council tax benefit subsidy audit is an integral part of value for money assessment in considering the Council's data quality arrangements under the Audit Commission's COUNT principle (collect once use numerous times).
 The results of the integrated benefits work also contribute to the Audit Commission's risk assessment for the inspection of benefits services.
-Sample sizes and methodology for this work are prescribed by the Audit Commission. - 2.7 The Audit Commission's September 2009 Review of Arrangements for Certifying Clams and Returns recommended that the findings from grant certification work be taken into account in the use of resources assessment.
-The guidance for key line of enquiry (KLOE) 2.4 which focuses on risks and internal control has been updated to reflect this and evidence from certification work may also be relevant to KLOE 1.1 (financial planning), KLOE 1.3 (financial reporting) and KLOE 2.2 (data quality).
-Consequently the outcome of our 2008/09 certification work, included within this report, will inform the use of resources assessment and Value for Money conclusion for the 2009/10 year.
+Sample sizes and methodology for this work are prescribed by the Audit Commission.